Fastly Rust Compute@Edge configuration options

 px_login_successful_reporting_method

-The default login-success detection method applied to endpoints that do not override it.
+The default login-success detection method applied to endpoints that don’t override it.
 See login_successful_reporting_method for the possible values.

 key: px_login_successful_reporting_method